Poem-2 Fire and Ice, 10th-Eng

 Ans.
 Robert Frost

-*2. What do the people think about the ending of the world?*
+*2. What do people think about how the world will end?*

 Ans.
 The world will end in fire or in ice